Disordered impenetrable two-component fermions in one dimension: Conclusions

 \section{Conclusions}

 In conclusion, we have analytically studied the one-dimensional Hubbard model for two-component fermions with infinitely strong on-site repulsion (the $t\!-\!0$ model) in the presence of disorder.
 We have used the fact that the spin and charge degrees of freedom of this model are effectively factorized.
 In the absence of disorder, this factorization allows one to effectively integrate out the spin degrees of freedom from the~$t\!-\!0$ model.
 The resulting Hamiltonian becomes simply the tight binding model for free non-interacting spinless fermions representing the charge degrees of freedom.
-The spin degrees of freedom are also free, and for open boundary conditions they are completely eliminated.
+The spin degrees of freedom are also free, and for open boundary conditions they are completely eliminated~\cite{OBC_remark}.
 For periodic boundary conditions that we consider, the situation is more peculiar and the spin quasi-momentum twists the boundary conditions for spinless fermions.
 We then investigated the influence of disorder on the effective model and demonstrated that the type of disorder drastically changes the nature of emerging phases.
 The case of potential (spin-independent) disorder can be treated as a single-particle problem which exhibits Anderson localization for the {\it charge} degrees of freedom.
 At the same time, the spin degrees of freedom are not affected by the potential disorder and they remain extended.
 We then considered the case of spin-dependent disorder (random magnetic field).
-We explicitly showed that it strongly couples the charge and spin degrees of freedom and this leads to the many-body localization-delocalization transition.
-This provides an extended picture of recent numerical results for the Hubbard model with infinitely strong on-site repulsion by means of exact diagonalization~\cite{Bahovadinov2021}.
-Our findings are relevant for ongoing experiments with ultracold gases in optical lattices, where the type of disorder can be controlled.
+Unlike in the case of the potential disorder, the spin and charge degrees of freedom can no longer be factorized and one deals with a genuine many-body system with disorder.
+We have analytically calculated the matrix elements of the random magnetic field in the eigenbasis of the $t-0$ Hamiltonian with potential disorder, i.e. the Anderson-localized single-particle states.
+The resulting matrix elements, given by Eqs.~(\ref{random_field_matrix_element_3})~--~(\ref{D_determinant_def}), are represented by determinants of a matrix whose entries are simple functions involving the localized single-particle states.
+Note that the matrix elements depend on a realization of the random magnetic field, so that our results are valid for any disorder distribution.
+It would be interesting to investigate the statistical properties of the matrix elements for various distributions of the random magnetic field.
+To do this one needs to relate the statistical properties of the localized single-particle states to those of the matrix elements of the random magnetic field.
+Note that the form of the matrix elements~(\ref{random_field_matrix_element_3})~--~(\ref{D_determinant_def}) is especially convenient for this task, since the dependence on single-particle states is rather transparent.